onzfonz/comp227/src/content/4/en/part4c.md

 You can find the code for our current application in its entirety in the *part4-8* branch of [this GitHub repository](https://github.com/comp227/part3-tasks-backend/tree/part4-8).

-> NOTE: At this stage, firstly, some tests will fail.
+> Pertinent: At this stage, firstly, some tests will fail.
 > We will leave fixing the tests as an optional exercise.
 > Secondly, in the deployed tasks app, the creating a task feature will stop working as the user is not yet linked to the frontend.